Skip to content

 Accessing the Data Import Tool

-To access the DIT to import data, click the Launchpad and click DATA IMPORT.
+To access the DIT to import data, click the Launchpad and click DATA IMPORT

 DIT_Overview